dynamsoft-docs/label-recognition-docs/programming/objectivec-swift/user-guide.md

 ## Build Your First Application

 The following sample will demonstrate how to take a picture and recognize it.
+>Note:
->Note: The following steps are all completed in XCode 12.2
+>1.The following steps are completed in XCode 12.2
+>2.You can download the entire source code from [Here].

 ### Create a New Project